-The Wireless Card Access List displays a list of wireless computers that you will allow to connect to the router based on their MAC addresses.
+The Wireless Card Access List displays a list of wireless computers that you allow to connect to the router based on their MAC addresses.
 These wireless computers must also have the correct SSID and wireless security settings to access the wireless router.

-The MAC address is a network device's unique twelve-character physical address, containing the hexadecimal characters 0-9 or A-F only, and separated by colons (for example,
+The MAC address is a network device's unique 12-character physical address, containing the hexadecimal characters 0-9, a-f, or A-F only, and separated by colons (for example, 00:09:AB:CD:EF:01).

-00:09:AB:CD:EF:01).
 It can usually be found on the bottom of the wireless card or network interface device.
 If you do not have access to the physical label, you can display the MAC address using the network configuration utilities of the computer.
-In WindowsXP, for example, typing the ipconfig/all command in an MSDOS Command Prompt window will display the MAC address as Physical Address.
-You may also find the MAC addresses in the router's Attached Devices menu.
+In WindowsXP, for example, typing the ipconfig/all command in an MSDOS command prompt window displays the MAC address as Physical Address.
+You might also find the MAC addresses in the router's Attached Devices screen.

-To restrict access based on MAC addresses, follow these steps:
+To restrict access based on MAC addresses:

-- 1. In the Advanced section of the main menu, click Wireless Settings - 2.
-From the Wireless Settings menu, click Setup Access List to display the Wireless Card Access List.
+- 1. Select Wireless Settings under Advanced in the main menu. - 2.
+In the Advanced Wireless Settings screen, click Setup Access List to display the Wireless Card Access List.

 3. Click Add to add a wireless device to the wireless access control list.
-The Wireless Card Access Setup dialog opens and displays a list of currently active wireless cards and their Ethernet MAC addresses.
+The Wireless Card Access Setup screen opens and displays a list of currently active wireless cards and their Ethernet MAC addresses.

-4. If the desired computer appears in the Available Wireless Cards list, you can click the radio button of that computer to capture its MAC address; otherwise, you can manually enter a name and the MAC address of the authorized computer.
+4. If the computer you want appears in the Available Wireless Cards list, you can select the radio button of that computer to capture its MAC address; otherwise, you can manually enter a name and the MAC address of the authorized computer.
 You can usually find the MAC address on the bottom of the wireless device.

-Tip: You can copy and paste the MAC addresses from the router's Attached Devices menu into the MAC Address box of this menu.
+Tip: You can copy and paste the MAC addresses from the router's Attached Devices screen into the MAC Address field of this screen.
 To do this, configure each wireless computer to obtain a wireless link to the router.
-The computer should then appear in the Attached Devices menu.
+The computer should then appear in the Attached Devices screen.

 - 5. Click Add to add this wireless device to the Wireless Card Access List.
 The screen changes back to the list screen. - 6.
 Repeat step 3 through step 5 for each additional device you want to add to the list. - 7.
-Select the checkbox to Turn Access Control On...
+Select the Turn Access Control On check box.

-Note: When configuring the router from a wireless computer whose MAC address is not in the Trusted PC list, if you select Turn Access Control On, you will lose your wireless connection when you click Apply.
-You must then access the wireless router from a wired computer or from a wireless computer which is on the access control list to make any further changes.
+Note: When configuring the router from a wireless computer whose MAC address is not in the Trusted PC list, if you select Turn Access Control On, you lose your wireless connection when you click Apply.
+You must then access the wireless router from a wired computer or from a wireless computer that is on the access control list to make any further changes.